vghuy17ck1/svt-av1-psyex/README.md

 - Default to Tune 2 (SSIM) instead of Tune 1 (PSNR), as it reliably outperforms Tune 1 perceptually & throughout trusted metrics.
 **This might change in the very near future**.
 - Enable quantization matrices by default.
-- Set minimum QM level to 4 by default for more consistent performance than min QM level 0 doesn't offer.
-It has been increased from 2 as the 4 provides the most balanced gains overall
+- Set minimum QM level to 4 by default for more consistent performance that min QM level 0 doesn't offer.
+It has been increased from 2, as 4 provides the most balanced gains overall.
 - Set minimum chroma QM level to 8 by default to prevent the encoder from picking suboptimal chroma QMs.
 - `--enable-variance-boost` enabled by default.
 - `--keyint -2` (the default) uses a ~10s GOP size instead of ~5s.